MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 ---
-ms.date:  06/05/2017
-keywords:  powershell,cmdlet
+description: As an object-oriented scripting language, PowerShell supports both .NET and COM-based objects.
+This article shows you how to create and interact with these objects. ms.date: 06/05/2017
 title: Creating .NET and COM Objects New Object
-description: As an object-oriented scripting language, PowerShell supports both .NET and COM-based objects.
-This article shows you how to create and interact with these objects.
 ---
 # Creating .NET and COM Objects (New-Object)